-- 1. CSST connections are approved as per IFGC and CSA for installation in a concealed location. - 2.
+- CSST connections are approved as per IFGC and CSA for installation in a concealed location.
+Installation must comply with IFGC 2015 Sec 404.3-404.5. - 2.
 Although preferable to run CSST straight and level, PGW will not enforce installation matters that are deemed unsightly by the inspector.
 CSST shall be properly secured with approved materials at required intervals to prevent excessive sagging in the fuel line. - 3.
 Inter-mixing CSST (hybrid connections) with standard iron pipe is permissible.
 For example: Placing iron pipe / fittings within a CSST system for purposes of reducing to a smaller diameter tubing or branching off in another direction.